SHORTLIST

 Itinerary Open all

-Day 1: Santiago de Compostela
+Day 1: Porto

 Day 2: Porto

-Day 4: Douro Valley - Coa Valley
+Day 3: Douro Valley to Coa Valley

-Take a scenic drive by private vehicle this morning to the Douro Valley.
-Arrive at Quinta da Pacheca (winegrowers since 1738) for a picnic and wine tasting.
-Over a couple of glasses of local wine (and a port, of course), you’ll share an assortment of olives, sausages, dried fruits, traditional salads, regional cheeses, apple tartlets and more.
-Travel on to the Coa Valley – known for the combined efforts of passionate locals to rewild the area, starting with the reintroduction of ancient cow breeds.
-Here, you’ll stay in an historic guesthouse atop a hill, overlooking the village and surrounding fields.
-Tonight, enjoy a home-cooked dinner of the best local produce.
+Take a scenic morning drive through the Douro Valley.
+Your first stop of the day is Quinta da Pacheca (winegrowers since 1738) for a guided tour, picnic lunch and wine tasting.
+Over a couple of glasses of local wine (and a port, of course), you’ll share an assortment of olives, sausages, fruits, salads, regional cheeses and more.
+Then continue to the Coa Valley – known for the combined efforts of passionate locals to rewild the area, starting with the reintroduction of ancient cow breeds.
+Your accommodation tonight is a homestay in the historic village of Castelo Rodrigo.
+Take some time to enjoy the views of the surrounding hills, then regroup for a home-cooked dinner showcasing local produce.
+You could also check out some of the Coa Valley’s open-air paleolithic rock art paintings nearby.

-Day 5: Alentejo Farmstay
+Day 4: Alentejo

 Day 6: Lisbon